JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

       vi buildscripts/setup.sh
       source buildscripts/setup.sh

 4. At this point you should have all of the modules needed and loaded in your HPC environment to continue with building JEDI.
-Verify the modules by running :code:`module list` and proceed to :doc:`compile and run the JEDI bundle of their choice </using/building_and_running/building_jedi>`.
+Verify the modules by running :code:`module list` and proceed to :ref:`build-jedi`.

   **For HPC specific build and testing help, see** :ref:`hpc_users_guide`